Railgun-Community/ppoi-safe-broadcaster-example/README.md

 - configDefaults.wallet.mnemonic

-Set the mnemonic used to fund the relayer
+Set the mnemonic used for the wallets

 ```ts
 //...